-An appeal is the process where a person requests a formal change to an official decision.
+An appeal is a process where a person requests a formal change to an official decision.
 The person making the request must officially do so in writing, usually within a certain time frame.
 In most cases, submitting additional or new supporting documentation when requesting an appeal is required.

 New Jersey Children’s System of Care, PerformCare